revenue-health/www.revenue.health/content/pdgm.md

 +++
-title = "What is PGDM, What is new, and what is The RA Approach?"
+title = "What is PDGM, What is new, and what is The RA Approach?"
 +++

 ![PGDM](/img/resources/PGDM.png)